Motility driven glassy dynamics in confluent epithelial monolayers: Models for confluent cell monolayer

 {\it The Vertex model:} Within this model, the vertices of the polygons representing the cells are the degrees of freedom \cite{Farhadifar2007,Fletcher2014}.
 The cell perimeter connecting adjacent vertices is a line, either straight or with a constant curvature.
 One can simulate the model via either molecular dynamics (MD) \cite{Farhadifar2007,Fletcher2014,Barton2017} or Monte Carlo (MC) \cite{wolff2019}; we have used MD in this work (see Appendix \ref{simulationdetails} for details).
 Within the Vertex model, $T1$ transition is implemented externally: when an edge length becomes smaller than a predefined cutoff value, $l_c$, a T1 transition is performed \cite{Fletcher2014,bi2014}.
 After a successful T1 transition, we increase the new length to $\lambda_\text{T1}$ times $l_c$ such that the same edge does not undergo immediate T1 transition.
 We have used $\lambda_\text{T1}=2.0$.
 Unless otherwise mentioned, for the results presented in this work, we have used a binary system, $A_{0\alpha} = 1.2$ and $A_{0\beta} = 0.8$, with a $50:50$ ratio such that the average area remains $1.0$, $l_c = 0.04$.
-We start with a random initial configuration of cells and equilibrate the system for a time $3\times 10^5$ before collecting data.
-We averaged each curve for $100$ time origins and $32$ ensembles.
+We start with a random initial configuration of cells and equilibrate the system for a time $3\times 10^5$ before collecting data. \b{We have used $N=256$ cells for all the simulations, except for the data presented in Fig. \ref{elongation_time}, where we have used $N=100$ cells such that the simulation time is small and we obtain better averaging over time origins and initial conditions.} We averaged each curve for $100$ time origins and $32$ ensembles.